Saving Phalaenopsis Orchids with Fairly Good Roots & Related Advice

-If you are new to growing phalaenopsis orchids, then the most likely cause for drooping is under hydration.
-Remove the orchid from its pot and inspect its roots.
-If they are firm, then you likely have been under watering.
-If they are mushy then you have either been watering your orchid too frequently or you have potted it in too big a container.
+If you are new to phalaenopsis, the most likely cause for drooping is under hydration.
+Remove your orchid from its container and inspect its roots.
+If they’re firm, then you’ve likely been under watering.
+If they’re mushy then you’ve either been watering your orchid too frequently or you’ve kept it in too big a container.

 Inspect and Possibly Repot

-A phalaenopsis with droopy leaves or slow growth prompts me to inspect its roots.
-I remove mushy ones with a pruner that I have either heated with a flame or on which I have sprayed 91% isopropyl alcohol.
+I remove mushy roots with a pruner that I’ve either heated with a flame or on which I’ve sprayed 91% isopropyl alcohol.
+I do this to control possible plant viruses.

-If you decide to repot, the container should be about as wide and deep as the plant’s roots.
-If the roots are sprawling, I imagine them balled up.
-If the pot is too deep, I render it functionally smaller by placing pieces of Styrofoam, an inverted plastic cup (requires space but does not store water), or small rocks at its bottom.
-By the way, rocks enhance the pot’s stability.
+If your orchids roots are sprawling then imagine them balled up.
+You can render deep containers functionally shallower by placing pieces of Styrofoam, an inverted plastic cup (requires space but does not store water), or small rocks at the container’s bottom.
+By the way, the rocks enhance the container’s stability.

 I keep my phalaenopsis in either fresh (but not fine) fir bark, sphagnum moss, or a mixture of the two.
-Importantly, I make sure the juncture of the lowest leaf with the plant’s body is at least 1/4 inch about the surface of the medium.
-This way, water will not rest between the leaf and the plant’s body if you water carefully!
+Importantly, I make sure the juncture of the lowest leaf with the orchid’s body is at least 1/4 inch above the medium’s surface.
+This way water will not collect between the leaf and the orchid’s body if you water carefully!

 Stimulating Growth with Heat

-To make sure the roots warm up, I capture the heat rising from the pad by placing the pot in a heat trap.
-If you don’t do this then the plant does not well warm during winter here in Milwaukee, Wisconsin.
+To make sure the roots warm up, I capture the heat rising from the mat by placing the container in a heat trap.
+If you don’t do this then the plant does not well warm during winter here in Milwaukee.

 Figure 1.
 Standard clear plastic orchid pot, placed inside of large, inverted (green) plastic pot whose bottom has been removed.
 The green pot traps heat from the gray heating pad below.
 The clear plastic pot ordinarily would be placed snugly in the green pot but is askew, above, for illustrative purposes.

-Above you can see a phalaenopsis resting in moss, in a clear plastic pot.
-(For illustrative purposes, the pot is resting on an angle.)
-Supporting the pot is an inverted green pot whose bottom was removed and whose holes had been covered with duct tape.
-This inverted pot is the heat trap.
-The trap is resting on the gray heating pad.
+Above you can see a phalaenopsis resting in moss, in a clear plastic container.
+(For illustrative purposes, the container is set on an angle.)
+Supporting the container is an inverted green container whose bottom was removed and whose holes had been covered with duct tape.
+This inverted container is the heat trap.
+The trap is resting on a gray heating mat.

-I have also made heat traps by removing the bottom of plastic containers salvaged from recycling bins.
+I’ve also made heat traps by removing the bottom of plastic containers salvaged from recycling bins.
 Ideally when inverted the diameter of the trap’s bottom should be greater than the diameter of the orchid pot’s bottom.
-Also, when inverted the diameter of the trap’s top should be about the diameter of the orchid pot’s top.
+Also, when inverted the diameter of the trap’s top should be about the diameter of the orchid container’s top.
 With these dimensions the trap well captures heat and is removable.

 When to Water

 To assess whether my phalaenopsis needs watering, I always keep a wooden skewer poked deep into the center of the medium.
-From time to time, I withdraw this “dipstick” to assess the moisture level.
-If the end of the stick is approaching dryness, as revealed by placing the stick’s end on my upper lip, then most likely my phalaenopsis needs water.
+From time to time, I withdraw this “dipstick” to assess moisture level.
+If the skewer’s end is approaching dryness, as revealed by placing the end on my upper lip, then most likely my phalaenopsis needs water.

-Another clue is available if you keep your orchids in clear pots.
+Another clue is available if you keep your orchids in transparent containers.
 Inspect the roots.
 Dry roots are gray; moist roots are green.
-Of course, visual inspection cannot reveal the moisture level in the pot’s center as does the wooden skewer.
+Of course, visual inspection cannot reveal the moisture level in the container’s center as can the wooden skewer!

 If you are ever in doubt about watering, don’t water!
 Phalaenopsis kept soaking wet for several weeks (planted in bark, moss, etc.) will likely not recover; their roots will rot!
 But phalaenopsis not watered for several weeks will recover!